DoctorKhan/The-Social-Game-Book/src/20_part/170_hollow_middle_architecture_isolation.md

 #### The Memory Hole: How We Forgot How Children Were Raised

-*From the investigation notes of Dr. Sarah Chen, developmental psychologist*

 I was sitting in my office, reviewing yet another case of childhood anxiety disorder, when something struck me as profoundly wrong.
 The mother across from me was describing her exhaustion—how she felt like she was failing because she couldn't be everything to her 8-year-old son: teacher, playmate, emotional regulator, disciplinarian, and constant companion.

 "I don't understand," she said, tears in her eyes.
 "My grandmother raised six kids and seemed so calm about it.
 What's wrong with me?"